How Do You Know If You’re Ready to Buy Instead of Rent? A Practical Guide

 • Credit score in good shape: Is your score at or above 680?
 Above 740 puts you in the best rate territory.

-• Pre-approval completed or in progress: Have you at least started the conversation with a lender to confirm what you qualify for?
+• Pre-approval completed or in progress: Have you started the conversation with a lender to confirm what you qualify for?

 If you are checking most of these off, your financial foundation is solid.
-If several items are unchecked, you have a clear list of what to work on before moving forward.
+If several items are unchecked, you have a clear list of what to work on.

 The Lifestyle and Stability Checklist